jayce4610/auto-annotated-portfolio/content/pages/projects/go-diary.md

       ##### **App Summary**

-      ##### Go Diary: With Pet is a revolutionary diary app that combines
+      ##### Go Diary: With Pet is a diary app that combines journaling with a
-      journaling with a unique pet companion feature.
+      unique pet companion feature.
 Unlike traditional diary apps, Go Diary introduces an interactive virtual pet that grows, offering emotional support and motivation to maintain a consistent journaling habit.

     name: ''
     title: _